DIDSR/iMRMC/UPDATES_iMRMC.md

 <h4>iMRMC4.0.3</h4>
 *04/15/17*

 When running iMRMC by command line, do not pop-up any warning or error windows.
-Instead, display all the warnings and errors in command line.
-For error, the software will quit.
+Instead, display all the warning and error messages in command line.
+When error occurs, the software is forced to quit.

-Debug "analysis all modalities" to be able to analyze input with more than 2 modalities.
+Fix "analysis all modalities" to avoid error when analyzing input data with more than 2 modalities.

-Update iMRMC GUI reference list.
+Update reference list in iMRMC GUI.

+Reorganize GUI buttons

-Minor reorganize GUI buttons and layout of output file.
+Minor changes to the layout of output file.

 <h4>iMRMC4.0.0</h4>